Counseling

 Students will be using Arena Scheduling this year.
 This is going to allow students to pick their own class periods and times.

-Parent release papers, manually scheduled course request, and teacher aide requests must be turned in on or before March 10th.
+Parent release papers, manually scheduled course request, and teacher aide requests must be turned in on or before March 27.
 Forms can be picked up in Mrs. Bingham's Office.
-Parent release forms on your off days of college classes will be due on May 12.

-Schedules need to be complete by March 10th the only expectation is for students who are registering for college classes.
-So please make sure you take your schedule serious.
+Schedules need to be complete by March 27, so please make sure you take your schedule serious.

 Awards